 When choosing sardines in particular, look for small canneries with responsible harvesting practices, as the local Iberian stock has recently fallen because of unsustainable overfishing practices, according to seafood sustainability advocate Kate Findlay-Shirras of Best Fish Forward.
 There are a few stickers you can look for like MSC (Marine Stewardship Council) or ENEEK (the Basque Country's eco certification).
 (It's worth it to look for these stickers on other types of conservas as well.)
 Otherwise do your research on each cannery’s purchasing practices via their website, physical address, distribution location, and even the barcode on the label.
 Transparency is key: The more information the cannery provides on their practices the better.

 The folks at Güeyu Mar are a great example and also take a more chef-driven approach.
-They grill their sardines before preserving them in Arbequina extra-virgin olive oil, and the flavor and texture of the tails is extraordinary.
-Güeyu Mar products will be available in the U.S. in late 2020.
+They grill their sardines before preserving them in Arbequina extra-virgin olive oil, and the flavor and texture of the tails are extraordinary.
+Güeyu Mar products are now available in the U.S. from specialty shops and online retailers.

 Tejero mackerel is an economical household conserva found in many pantries in southern Spain, but it’s not readily available in the US; for a more accessible option, try Albo's mackerel in extra virgin olive oil at La Española Meats.
-For small mackerel, check out Jose Gourmet’s delicate Portuguese cavalinhas in olive oil at Amazon.
+For small mackerel, check out Jose Gourmet’s delicate Portuguese cavalinhas in olive oil.